PrismRL/prism/docs/source/making-a-roguelike/part14.rst

 module that our other content can depend on.
 Head to ``modules`` and create a new folder there called ``base``.
 Now go ahead and add an ``actions`` and ``components`` folder.

-Let's head to ``modules/base/components`` and create a new file ``zappable.lua``.
-This component is going to be the base Zappable component all of our wand components derive from.
+Let's head to ``modules/base/components`` and create a new component in ``zappable.lua``.
+This will be the base component for our wand components.
 It implements a few utility functions for managing charges and checking if we have charges left to zap.

 .. code-block:: lua